-By its nature, anger is a great destroyer.
-For this reason, and that it’s arguably the most uncomfortable of all emotions, we avoid people and situations which elicit an angry response within us – or who are themselves angry.
+By its nature, anger destroys.
+For this reason, it’s arguably the most uncomfortable of all emotions.
+Avoiding people and situations which elicit an angry response within us – or who are themselves angry is natural.

 If anger is so uncomfortable and opposed to the laws of creation, why does it exist?